balintx/quasseldb-php/README.md

 }
 ```
 ### Searching messages near a given messageid
-The code below will retrieve the backlog entry on the given buffer (1324) with the given messageid (22271562), plus the previous and next 15 entries
+The code below will retrieve the backlog entry on the given buffer (1324) with the given messageid (22271562), plus the previous and next 15 entries:
 ```php
 $entries = $qdb->Get_MessagesNearID(22271562, 1324, 15);
 ```